jbananak-jfrog/ReadME-ML/docs/JFROG ML/serve-models-deployment/prediction-input-output-adapters.md

 ## JSON

-If you want to use your model in a front-end application, you will probably send JSON to the server.
-You can handle the JSON automatically by using the `JsonInputAdapter`.
+For use in a front-end application, JSON can be sent to the server.
+Handle JSON automatically with the `JsonInputAdapter`.

-Import the adapter first and configure the `predict` function.
+First, import the adapter and configure the `predict` function:

 ```python
 from frogml.model.adapters import JsonInputAdapter